ibm-cloud-docs/vmwaresolutions/vmonic/at-events.md

 | `vmware-solutions.kmip-key.activate` | A KMIP key is activated. |
 | `vmware-solutions.kmip-key.revoke` | A KMIP key is revoked. |
 | `vmware-solutions.kmip-key.destroy` | A KMIP key is destroyed. |
 {: caption="Table 2.
-Description of actions that generate events for the KMIP for VMware on {{site.data.keyword.cloud_notm}} service" caption-side="top"}
+Description of actions that generate events for the KMIP for VMware service" caption-side="top"}

 ## Where to view the events
 {: #at-events-viewing}